NaoiseGaffney/BookRepository/README.md

 	* pip install selenium
 	* [ChromeDriver Download](http://chromedriver.chromium.org/downloads?tmpl=%2Fsystem%2Fapp%2Ftemplates%2Fprint%2F&showPrintDialog=1)
 		* Unzip and copy chromedriver to the virtual Python/bin directory.
-		* Execute chromedrive in the terminal to ensure the correct version is running; it has to match the version in "About Google Chrome".
+		* Execute chromedriver in the terminal to ensure the correct version is running; it has to match the version in "About Google Chrome".
 If using other browsers, other webdrivers must be installed.
 Don't do "pip install ChromeDriver" as it's likely to install an older version which means that the tests won't run as Chrome can't be controlled.
 * Add the following '.env' variables
 	* USERTESTNAME = "YourName"
 	* USERTESTPASS = "YourSecretPassword"